nycmeshnet/nycmesh.net/content/faq/index.md

 ### <a name="alsouse"></a>My neighbor has a rooftop router and is connected to NYC Mesh.
 Can I also use it to connect?

 We encourage neighbors to share their Internet access.
-Ask your neighbor for permission to connect via their rooftop router and reach out to us on [slack](https://slack.nycmesh.net/).
+Ask your neighbor for permission to connect via their rooftop router and reach out to us on [Slack](https://slack.nycmesh.net/).
 We can probably install a switch at the rooftop router and run an ethernet cable to your apartment.
-We have a standard $160 install fee, and we ask for a $20 monthly donation if you can afford it.
+If you’re connecting to a neighbor we still suggest that you contribute at the levels described above (see Is there a cost to join?[link]).
+We also suggest a recurring $20, $30, $50 or $60 monthly donation if you can afford it.

-### <a name="waittime"></a>What is the wait time for an volunteer-led installation?
+### <a name="waittime"></a>What is the wait time for a volunteer-led installation?
 How do you decide who to connect first?

 Once you submit your node request form, we will request a panoramic photo from your rooftop or balcony to assess line of sight to nearby nodes and we will then invite you to schedule an appointment on our install calendar.
 Wait times will vary based on the availability of volunteer installers.
 If you can convince your neighbors to also join, we will put you at the top of the install list.

 ### <a name="typicalinstall"></a>What is involved in a typical volunteer-led installation?

 For a volunteer-led install, NYC Mesh will send a team of volunteers to your building to conduct a site survey.
-If we can connect to an existing node from your rooftop or balcony, we will install all the necessary hardware to get you connected to the mesh.
+If we can connect to an existing node from your rooftop or balcony, we will install all the necessary hardware to get you connected to the Mesh.

-Typically, installs take between one and three hours to complete, but in certain cases they can take longer.
+Typically, installs take between two and four hours to complete, but in certain cases they can take longer.
 We require you to be present for the duration of the install, so we recommend that you plan to remain at your apartment for at least four hours from the start of the install.
-We will update you on the progress of the install in case of major delays.
+We also invite you to participate in the install so that you can learn about how your new Internet connection works.

 Most installations proceed in the following order: